K1rakishou/Kuroba-Experimental/README.md

 - New bookmarks (they were fully rewritten from scratch, now use way less memory, don't use wakelocks, show separate notifications per thread (and notifications can be swiped away).

-- Lots of other tiny improvements.

 - Edge-to-edge theme support.

 - New database.

+- 4chan global search support.

+- Lots of other tiny improvements.

 ### Beta versions are now available!